jmtilli/rlctrans/README.md

 Because the program is based on nodal analysis, resistance cannot be omitted for voltage sources, capacitors, switches, diodes and transformers.
-However, the resistance can be a small dummy values such as 1 milliohm.
+However, the resistance can be a small dummy value such as 1 milliohm.
 Inductors may not have a built-in resistance, but you may put a second resistor element in series as the inductor winding resistance.